Among children aged 6 to 19, 14.9% have some level of hearing loss

 Many parents use a clip similar to that of a pacifier to keep hearing aids together and attached to the infant’s clothing so they don’t get lost.
 Some parents use headbands, hats or aids with attachments that “hug” the child’s ear.

 In-school supports are available to make sure children with hearing loss can have every opportunity possible to learn, such as speech therapists and aides to ensure they have their particular needs met.
+Speech-language pathologists help with lisps and stuttering, but they also help in numerous other ways, find more info on Functional Speech therapy’s website.

 “Even though a child may pass a newborn hearing screening, that doesn’t mean they can’t acquire a hearing loss later on as a child or adult,” Brown said.
 “Parents shouldn’t have the assumption is once they pass the screening they’re home free.”